 Debentures are the source from which The All England Lawn Tennis Ground plc, the company which owns the Club’s Grounds, derives its funds to meet capital expenditure.

-Without the financial commitment of the Debenture Holders, few, if any, of the capital projects at Wimbledon, such as the substantial improvements recently completed would have been possible.
+Without the financial commitment of the Debenture Holders, few, if any, of the capital projects at Wimbledon, such as the Centre Court roof and new Courts 2 and 3 would have been possible.

-Debenture tickets are the only tickets which are freely tradable (on the London Stock Market through market makers Evolution Securities Limited) as the Club believes it is fair to those who have invested such considerable sums in buying debentures.
+Debenture tickets are the only tickets which are freely tradable as the Club believes it is fair to those who have invested such considerable sums in buying debentures.